clvrai/furniture-bench/README.md

 ## Documentation generation

 The source files of our online documentation are under `docs_source/`.
-If you want to build the online documentation, try following steps:
+If you want to build the online documentation, try the following steps:
 ```
 pip install -r requirements.txt
 ./build_and_move.sh